beneder8/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 # Issues with the infrastructure

-- SPOF
+- SPOF:
 This infrastructure contains several SPOFs (Single Points of Failure).
 For example, failure of the application server leads to inaccessibility of the site.

-- Downtime when maintenance needed (like deploying new code web server needs to be restarted) The server must be shut down or any component shut down when we need to do maintenance checks on it.
+- Downtime when maintenance needed (like deploying new code web server needs to be restarted):
+The server must be shut down or any component shut down when we need to do maintenance checks on it.
 There is just one server, thus there would be a downtime on the website.

-- Cannot scale if too much incoming traffic
+- Cannot scale if too much incoming traffic:
 Because all the necessary components are on a single server, scaling this system would be challenging.
 When the server starts getting a lot of requests, it may rapidly run out of resources or begin to slow down.